COSMA job queues

 cosma8-shm2 contains:

-• ga004: 128 cores, 1TB RAM, AMD MI100 GPU
+• ga004: 128 cores, 1TB RAM, AMD MI100 GPU, AMD Rome processors

-• ga005: 64 cores, 1TB RAM, 2x AMD MI200 GPU
+• ga005: 64 cores, 1TB RAM, 2x AMD MI200 GPU, AMD Rome processors

-• ga006: 64 cores, 1TB RAM, 2x AMD MI200 GPU
+• ga006: 64 cores, 1TB RAM, 2x AMD MI200 GPU, AMD Rome processors

-Should you wish to submit to a particular node, or exclude a partiular node (e.g. to ensure that you have access to a particular type of GPU), you can use the bash #SBATCH --exclude=ga004 directive within your batch script (which in this case would exclude ga004, thus ensuring you have access to a node with 2x AMD MI200 GPUs.
+Should you wish to submit to a particular node, or exclude a particular node (e.g. to ensure that you have access to a particular type of GPU), you can use the bash #SBATCH --exclude=ga004 directive within your batch script (which in this case would exclude ga004, thus ensuring you have access to a node with 2x AMD MI200 GPUs.
 Or #SBATCH –nodelist=ga004 (which in this case would submit to only the ga004 node).

 COSMA7 queues: cosma7, cosma7-rp, -pauper and -prince